IEEE-NITK/ieee-nitk.github.io/gyan_src/_posts/2017-08-19-natasha-mathworks.md

 I worked for 2 months at MathWorks and it was a wonderful experience.
 Working at a company is something new to many of us and this internship gave me enough exposure to a job environment.
 Doing something that could perhaps, one day, become a tool or feature used by thousands of engineers has given me the confidence to explore new fields and dream bigger.
 I thank MathWorks for giving me this opportunity.

 A final word of advice: <b>Do not hesitate to try something new, something not in our syllabus.
 Who knows, it might be the right thing for you.</b>

+You can also read my article on ['How to apply for Foreign Internships'](/gyan/internships-abroad)